I Believe (Tim Burgess album): Release

-In August 2003, Burgess embarked on a short tour of the UK, leading up to a performance at V Festival; his backing band was dubbed the Califrnian Angels.
+In August 2003, Burgess embarked on a short tour of the UK, leading up to a performance at V Festival; his backing band was dubbed the Californian Angels.
 "I Believe in the Spirit" was released as the lead single from his forthcoming album on 25 August 2003.
 I Believe was released on 8 September 2003 through the labels PIAS Recordings and Straight Trippin.
 The Japanese edition included a cover of Bob Marley's "Who the Cap Fit" (1976) and a radio session version of "Years Ago" as bonus tracks, alongside the music video for "Only a Boy".
 "Only a Boy" was released as a single on 3 November 2003.
 That same month, Burgess went on another tour of the UK.

 The US edition, released by Koch Records on 26 April 2005, featured "Who the Cap Fit", "Rough Time" and "I Believe in the West Coast" as bonus tracks.
 By the time it came out, the Charlatans had released their next album, Up at the Lake (2004), a year prior; two songs on it, namely "Cry Yourself to Sleep" and "I'll Sing a Hymn (You Came to Me)", continued the sound of I Believe.
 Burgess explained that he was unable to find a label for the US market when it was originally released, and while Koch had shown interest, he was busy with making Up at the Lake.
 When touring in support of that album ceased, Burgess focused on the US release of I Believe.
 He celebrated it with a one-off show in Los Angeles with members of Starsailor, who were recording in the city, as his backing band.